 Jana Melkumova-Reynolds/Tjitske Storm

 A DENIM JACKET THAT GLOWS IN THE DARK?
 A DRESS WOVEN FROM CITRUS JUICE BY-PRODUCTS?
 OR A PAIR OF JEANS MADE OF NETTLES?
-(DISCLAIMER: IT DOESN’T STING).
+(DISCLAIMER: IT DOESN’T STING)

 There has hardly been a more exciting time to write about material innovations in fashion.
-Scientific research and technology advances of the last years have enabled a new generation of textiles that are smart, highly functional, sustainable and fun, and sound like they’ve come straight out of a sci-fi novel.
+The scientific research and technology advances of recent years have enabled a new generation of textiles that are smart, highly functional, sustainable and fun – and sound like they’ve come straight out of a sci-fi novel.

 Some of them look the part, too.
-Take, for instance, US Denim’s Cosmic Denim fabric: due to a special fiber with long-lasting light charge woven into the yarn it glows in the dark.
-This is not the first time a manufacturer experiments with denim that creates a gleam; however, until now, however, the light components were usually painted on the fabric, rather than integrated into the weave.
+Take, for instance, US Denim’s Cosmic Denim fabric: a special fiber with long-lasting light charge is woven into the yarn, allowing it to glow in the dark.
+This is not the first time a manufacturer experiments with denim that creates a gleam; until now, however, the light components were usually painted on the fabric, rather than integrated into the weave.

-Other innovative textiles may look less Space-age but are no less futuristic, as they are increasingly produced using the most unlikely source materials.
+Other innovative textiles may look less space-age but are no less futuristic, as they are increasingly produced using the most unlikely source materials.
 Thus, Italian company Orange Fiber makes fabrics from citrus juice by-products.
-The waste citrus cellulose is transformed into a silk-like yarn and then into fabrics, that a smooth and soft touch, are lightweight and can have an opaque or shiny surface.
+The waste citrus cellulose is transformed into a silk-like yarn and then into fabrics that have a smooth and soft touch, are lightweight and can feature an opaque or shiny surface.
 Salvatore Ferragamo has already used the precious materials in its limited-edition S/S 2017 line, demonstrating that the fabric is also suitable for high-end printing techniques.

 Meanwhile, another brand, MycoWorks, develops 100% biodegradable leather-like materials grown from the natural resource mycelium (the tissue of mushrooms) and agricultural by-products.
 Just like conventional leather, the core material is strong, flexible, durable and even water-resistant.
 It can be grown to almost every size and shape with the possibility to customize textures and other surface features.

-The carbon-negative production process only uses abundant natural fibers and is faster time-consuming animal skin production.
+The carbon-negative production process only uses abundant natural fibers and is faster than animal skin production, which is very time-consuming.

-Other companies turn to long-forgotten sources of fibers.
-French manufacturer Velcorex, has rehabilitated a local production line that uses nettle and hemp.
+Other companies are turning to long-forgotten sources of fibers.
+With the help of Emanuel Lang, French manufacturer Velcorex has rehabilitated a local production line that uses nettle and hemp.
 These fibers were at the heart of the French textile industry for centuries before the advent of cotton.
 They require no water, no pesticides and practically no fertilizer, which makes them highly ecological.
 Through a collaboration with Schlumberger, the world's leading manufacturer of long fiber spinning equipment, Velcorex developed a 100% nettle jean fabric.

 Another source of fibers are reused fabrics.
 Thus, Lenzing achieved another milestone in its innovation heritage by developing new fibers from cotton scraps and wood.
-Refibra fibers are the first cellulose fibers recycled material on a commercial scale.
-They are made using the Tencel-branded Lyocell production process and promise reduced reliance on natural raw materials, instead adopting the Reduce, Reuse, Recycle approach.
+Refibra fibers are the first cellulose fibers to feature recycled material on a commercial scale.
+They are made using the Tencel-branded Lyocell production process and promise reduced reliance on natural raw materials, instead adopting the ‘Reduce, Reuse, Recycle’ approach.

 The new generation of bio-based and circular production fibers are impressively versatile.
-For example, DuPont’s Sorona, a high-performance polymer made from a renewable, plant-based ingredient, is used in everything from carpets ski jackets to underwear Indian sarees because it brings exceptional softness, inherent stain resistance and uncompromising durability to a variety of applications.
-Sorona contains 37% annual renewable plant-based ingredients and is made using 30less energy with 63fewer greenhouse gas (GHG) emissions compared to Nylon 6.
+For example, DuPont’s Sorona, a high-performance polymer made from a renewable, plant-based ingredient, is used in everything – from carpets and ski jackets, to underwear and Indian sarees – because it brings exceptional softness, inherent stain resistance and uncompromising durability to a variety of applications.
+Sorona contains 37% annual renewable plant-based ingredients and is made using 30% less energy with 63% fewer greenhouse gas (GHG) emissions compared to Nylon 6.